Matthew 8

 [34] And behold, all the city went out to meet Jesus; and having seen Him, they begged Him that He might depart from their borders.

-Comments Matthew 8:34 The pig was like a god for these people since pigs gave them everything.
-Their riches and more came from their pigs.
-The death of their pigs made them angry at Jesus, so they didn't want Him around.
+Comments Matthew 8:34 The pig was like a god for these people since the pig gave them everything.
+Their riches and everything came from the pigs.
+The death of their pigs made them angry at the Lord Jesus, so they didn’t want Him around.